oronymzy/tips/docs/glossry.md

 # Glossary
 These are concepts I find especially confusing, ambiguous, or difficult to remember.

+**greenfield project** {: #greenfieldprojectdef }
+: count noun
+: A project that lacks constraints imposed by prior work.
+: The analogy is to that of construction on [greenfield land](https://en.wikipedia.org/wiki/Greenfield_land) where there is no need to work within the constraints of existing buildings or infrastructure.[^greenfieldprojectdef1] [^greenfieldprojectdef-note1]

 **vacuous** {: #vacuousdef }
 : adjective
 : Empty; void; lacking meaningful [content](https://en.wiktionary.org/wiki/content).[^vacuousdef-note1]